NBISweden/workshop-mlbiostatistics/checklist.md

 ##### finalise participant list
 - finalise students lists incl. up to 10 people on the waiting lists
 - notify students (accepted, on the waiting list, without the spot)
   - ask students to verify spots (and dietary requirements), if spots left email people on the waiting lists
   - add a note about COVID-19
+- finalise and email out pre-course information (e.g. R and R-Studio installations, internet access)

 #### finalise bookings and admin
 - prepare attendance list (2 per day)